elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

         ![Sign in User](documentation/supp-images/f11-signin-user.png)

     - User Sign out
-      - A signed in user can sign out by clicking on the Sign out link on the Navigation bar.
+      - A signed in user can sign out by clicking on the Sign out link on the navigation bar.
 The user simply needs to confirm the action by clicking on the Sign out button on the page.

         ![Sign out User](documentation/supp-images/f12-signout-user.png)

 -   __F11 Add and Publish a hike__

     The admin user adds and publishes hikes using the admin pages.
-The admin user can access these pages either by appending '/admin' to the application url or by signing up to the application and clicking on the Admin link that appears on the Navigation bar only when admin is signed in.
+The admin user can access these pages either by appending '/admin' to the application url or by signing in to the application and clicking on the Admin link that appears on the navigation bar only when admin is signed in.

-    To add a new hike, the admin user can use the "+ Add" link on the rhs of the Hike table and then fill in the data fields for the hike.
+    To add a new hike, the admin user can use the "+ Add" link to the right of the Hike table name and then fill in the data fields for the hike.
 Hike titles must be unique and a slug will be automatically generated as the title is typed in.
-A rich editor (summernote) is made available for the hike description Content so that formatting can be easily added.
+A rich editor (summernote) is made available for the hike description content field so that formatting can be easily added.
 Hike difficulty is selected from a drop-down list and the distance and duration numbers are rounded to 2 decimal places.
 A default image will be used for the hike if the admin user does not upload one.
 Hikes can be saved with a status of Draft (default) and will not be visible to general users until this status is updated to Published - this allows the admin to save a hike a WIP and finish it later.

     ![Add a hike](documentation/supp-images/f13-add-a-hike.png)

 -   __F12 Add a schedule for a hike__

     The admin user adds scheduled hikes using the admin pages.
-See F13 on the admin user can navigate to the admin pages.
+See F11 above on how the admin user can navigate to the admin pages.

     To add a new date/time for a hike the admin user can use the "+ Add" link for the Schedule table.
 To fill in the data fields a hike needs to be selected from the drop-down list of existing hikes, a date and time needs to be specified and text is added specifying where the meeting point for the hike will be.